Anyaoma/Buy_Sell_Hold_ML_Prediction/README.md

-5. Presence of imbalanced classes after target and feature engineering were applied; The ratio of Hold data points to buy/sell data points was like 7:1
+5. Presence of imbalanced classes after target and feature engineering were applied; The ratio of Hold data points to buy/sell data points was like 7:1.
+Highly imbalanced classes in any model will prevent the model from learning actual patterns for the undersamples classes, thereby favouring the oversampled or dominant set.